dekoza/mtgpl/ALL.rst

    • You draw three cards at the beginning of the next turn's upkeep.

-   • You search your library for a card, put that card into your hand, then shuffle your library.
+   • You search your library for a card, put that card into your hand, then shuffle.

 :mtgtip:`Phantasmal Sphere<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/8/a84617c7-c70a-497c-b834-3d98346180cf.jpg?1562769695|https://scryfall.com/card/all/32/phantasmal-sphere?utm_source=api>`